v-p-b/ghidra-vftable/README.md

 Class Structure Initializer for Ghidra
 ======================================

-Execute when `currentLocation` is the beginning of a recognized Virual Studio vftable (we rely on the auto-generated plate comment).
+Execute when `currentLocation` is the beginning of a recognized Visual Studio vftable (we rely on the auto-generated plate comment).

 The script will generate initial structures and updates symbol information.